 - New Mobility: introduced in 2018.
 Revenue is generated through consumer fees for a ride on a dockless e-bike or e-scooter.

 How will Uber make money in the future?

-On July 2018, Lime, a company which mission is to “help people move around their cities affordably and conveniently while eliminating their carbon footprint” announced a Series C financing round of $335 million led by Alphabet’s Google Ventures which also involved Uber.
+In July 2018, Lime, a company whose mission is to “help people move around their cities affordably and conveniently while eliminating their carbon footprint,” announced a Series C financing round of $335 million led by Alphabet’s Google Ventures, which also involved Uber.

 we’re committed to bringing together multiple modes of transportation within the Uber app—so that you can choose the fastest or most affordable way to get where you’re going, whether that’s in an Uber, on a bike, on the subway, or more.

-Among other vision, Uber also aims at “bringing safe, reliable self-driving transportation to everyone, everywhere.”
+Among other visions, Uber also aims at “bringing safe, reliable self-driving transportation to everyone, everywhere.”

 This is a bold claim, yet it would help Uber fix in one shot a critical element: automate rides and get rid of drivers.

 Indeed, with its high-churn rate and difficulty in keeping up with supply and demand, self-driving might make the Uber business model way more sustainable.